San Miguel, Manila: Background

 Much of San Miguel is located on a riverine island, separated by the mainland by the Estero de (Stream of) San Miguel, and by the Pasig River.
 In order to reach the district, one has to cross any of the following bridges traversing Estero de San Miguel, from west to east: Carlos Palanca Bridge, P. Casal Bridge, Nepomunceno Bridge, Arlegui Bridge, San Rafael Bridge, Chino Roces Bridge (carrying Mendiola Street), Concepcion Aguila Bridge and J.P.
 Laurel Bridge.
 P. Casal Bridge's logical extension is the Ayala Bridge, that connects it to the southern bank of the Pasig.

 On the district's eastern parts is another riverine island, bounded by the Estero de San Miguel and Estero de Sampaloc.
 A small part is on the mainland, at the far eastern corner.

 San Miguel also includes the Isla de Convalecencia, the largest island in the Pasig River, which is home to the Hospício de San José, Manila's oldest Catholic welfare institution.

-Malacañang Palace, the official residence of the President of the Philippines, is located in the neighborhood, and outside the Palace gates is Mendiola Street, a popular site for protests against the government.
+Malacañang Palace, the seat of the Government of the Philippines and official residence of the President of the Philippines, is located in the neighborhood, and outside the Palace gates is Mendiola Street, a popular site for protests against the government.

 The San Miguel district is also home to some colleges and universities that form part of Manila's "University Belt" which encompasses San Miguel, and the districts of Quiapo and Sampaloc.
 Educational institutions that are located in the district include Far Eastern University, San Beda University, Centro Escolar University, College of the Holy Spirit, Saint Jude Catholic School, La Consolacion College Manila and Victorino Mapa High School.

-San Miguel is also the place where San Miguel Beer was originally produced, beginning in the Spanish colonial era.
+San Miguel Brewery, where the popular San Miguel Beer was originally produced beginning in the Spanish colonial era, was located and, hence, named after San Miguel district.
 The brewery's buildings were demolished after the property was transferred to the Philippine government, and it today forms part of the Palace complex.

+Etymology

+According to the writer Nick Joaquin, the island where San Miguel is now centered in was referred to in ancient times as "Malacañang" or "Malakanyang", which was the Tagalog term that meant "there are great ones there".

+After the Spaniards arrived in the area, they renamed the island as San Miguel after the archangel Saint Michael.

+History

+Precolonial era

+San Miguel used to be one of the many places occupied by the precolonial Tagalog polity once known as Namayan, centered around the modern-day barangay of Namayan in Mandaluyong and eventually in Sapa (the district of Santa Ana in Manila), once ruled by a lord known as Lakantagkan with his wife Bouan.